OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is similar to the :term:`kd tree` which splits alternately in each dimension, except that it splits in all dimensions at once.

+   point-region quadtree
+      Formal name for what is commonly referred to as a :term:`PR quadtree`.

    pop
       A specialized term used to indicate removing an :term:`element` from a :term:`stack`.